sabresaurus/Sidekick/README.md

 Inspect and edit the hierarchy on device through a connected editor, particularly useful for those working with mobile only features, VR devices and console.
 If you want to inspect an object's state to debug a device only SDK or tune a value that only works on device this will help a lot!

-## Edit all fields and properties
+## Edit fields and properties
-Inspect and edit all fields and properties on components, including statics
+Inspect and edit fields and properties on components, including statics and many more than natively supported in Unity's inspector

 ## Fire methods